<?xml version="1.0" encoding="iso-8859-1"?><!-- generator="b2evolution/2.4.5" -->

 <item>

-<category domain="main">Welcome</category> <guid isPermaLink="false">52@http://hair-loss-treatment.com/</guid>
+<category domain="main">Welcome</category> <guid isPermaLink="false">60@http://hair-loss-treatment.com/</guid>

-&lt;p&gt;Modified for hair loss blog&lt;/p&gt;&lt;div class=&quot;item_footer&quot;&gt;&lt;p&gt;&lt;small&gt;&lt;a href=&quot;http://hair-loss-treatment.com/blog1.php/2010/08/11/botanical-approaches-to-hair-loss-treatm&quot;&gt;Original post&lt;/a&gt; blogged on &lt;a href=&quot;http://b2evolution.net/&quot;&gt;b2evolution&lt;/a&gt;.&lt;/small&gt;&lt;/p&gt;&lt;/div&gt;</description>
+&lt;p&gt;Hair loss and hair loss treatment&lt;/p&gt;&lt;div class=&quot;item_footer&quot;&gt;&lt;p&gt;&lt;small&gt;&lt;a href=&quot;http://hair-loss-treatment.com/blog1.php/2011/12/19/title-3&quot;&gt;Original post&lt;/a&gt; blogged on &lt;a href=&quot;http://b2evolution.net/&quot;&gt;b2evolution&lt;/a&gt;.&lt;/small&gt;&lt;/p&gt;&lt;/div&gt;</description>

-<p>Modified for hair loss blog</p><div class="item_footer"><p><small><a href="http://hair-loss-treatment.com/blog1.php/2010/08/11/botanical-approaches-to-hair-loss-treatm">Original post</a> blogged on <a href="http://b2evolution.net/">b2evolution</a>.</small></p></div>]]></content:encoded>
+<p>Hair loss and hair loss treatment</p><div class="item_footer"><p><small><a href="http://hair-loss-treatment.com/blog1.php/2011/12/19/title-3">Original post</a> blogged on <a href="http://b2evolution.net/">b2evolution</a>.</small></p></div>]]></content:encoded>

 </item>